Radiologic Technologies Program

 Q: What exactly does a radiologic technologist do?
 What jobs can I get with this degree?

-A: A Radiologic Technologist is responsible for producing quality diagnostic images through accurate positioning, radiation protection and quality patient care.
-It can provide a foothold in the Health Care Industry, with fieldwork experience that can lead to careers in Health Care Administration/Management or advanced certification for CT and MRI technology (additional licenses required).
+A: A radiologic technologist is responsible for producing quality diagnostic images through accurate positioning, radiation protection and quality patient care.
+The degree can provide a foothold in the health care industry, with fieldwork experience that can lead to careers in health care administration and management, or advanced certification for CT and MRI technology (additional licenses required).

 Q: What is the career outlook for a radiologic technologist?

 A: Employment data projections reveal strong growth potential for Radiologic Technologists, beginning with a median starting salary of $55,910, according to the Bureau of Labor Statistics.